YangchenYe323/firefly/doc/backend.md

 ## Album Artwork Serverless API

 The frontend fetches album artwork for each song using a serverless API endpoint.
-This endpoint is configured via the `API_URL` environment variable and must expose the following endpoint:
+This endpoint is configured via the `NEXT_PUBLIC_API_URL` environment variable and must expose the following endpoint:

 ```
 GET /api/v1/artwork?title=<title>&artist=<artist>&size=<small|medium|large>